physiopy/physiopy-community-guidelines/docs/source/phys_set_up.md

 This section will help you navigate the following questions:
 * How should I organize my data collection?
 * Which physio signals do I want?
-* What systems are there?
+* What systems do exist?

 When establishing a physiological monitoring setup, it is essential to follow a systematic approach.
 Once you have identified the signals you intend to capture, and prior to initiating data collection from a subject, it is imperative to ensure that all necessary checks from the essentials list have been completed.